Illinois General Assembly Spring Session Recap

 CAA Support

 Amends the Affordable Housing Planning and Appeal Act.
-In provisions requiring the Illinois Housing Development Authority to determine which local governments are exempt or not exempt from the requirements of the Act, requires the Authority to collect data and make certain calculations based on: (i) the total number of owner-occupied housing units in each local government that are affordable to households; (ii) the total number of rental units in each local government that are affordable to households; (iii) the total number of owner-occupied housing units in each local government that are affordable to households; and (iv) the total number of rental units in each local government that are affordable to households.
-Senate committee amendment No. 1 requires IHDA to publish collected data.
+In provisions requiring the Illinois Housing Development Authority to determine which local governments are exempt or not exempt from the requirements of the Act, requires the Authority to collect data and make certain calculations based on: (i) the total number of owner-occupied housing units in each local government that are affordable to households with a gross household income that is at or below 30% of the median household income within the county or primary metropolitan statistical area; (ii) the total number of rental units in each local government that are affordable to households with a gross household income that is at or below 30% of the median household income within the county or primary metropolitan statistical area; (iii) the total number of owner-occupied housing units in each local government that are affordable to households with a gross household income that is between 80% and 140% of the median household income within the county or primary metropolitan statistical area; and (iv) the total number of rental units in each local government that are affordable to households with a gross household income that is between 60% and 80% of the median household income within the county or primary metropolitan statistical area.
+Requires the Illinois Housing Development Authority to publish the collected data for each local government in the State and for the State as a whole at least once every 5 years.
+Requires the Illinois Housing Development Authority to also compile the collected data into a report and submit the report to the General Assembly.
+Provides that the collected data shall be for informational purposes only and shall not factor into the determination of exempt local governments.
+Expands the Act's list of legislative findings.

 HB3564 Rep. Nabeela Syed - HUMAN RIGHTS ACT-REAL ESTATE